-- Bit 3: This bit (OUT2) controls the output 2 (OUT2) signal, a user-designated output signal, in a manner identical to bit 0's control over the DTR output. - Bit 4: This bit provides a local loopback feature for diagnostic testing of the ACE.
-When bit 4 is set, the following occurs: - 1.
-The SOUT is set high. - 2.
-The SIN is disconnected. - 3.
-The output of the TSR is looped back into the RSR input. - 4.
-The four modem control inputs (CTS, DSR, DCD, and RI) are disconnected. - 5.
-The four modem control outputs (DTR, RTS, OUT1, and OUT2) are internally connected to the four modem control inputs. - 6.
-The four modem control output terminals are forced to their inactive states (high).
+- Bit 3: This bit (OUT2) controls the output 2 (OUT2) signal, a user-designated output signal, in a manner identical to bit 0's control over the DTR output. - Bit 4: This bit provides a local loop back feature for diagnostic testing of the ACE.
+When this bit is set, the following occurs: - The SOUT is set high. - The SIN is disconnected. - The output of the TSR is looped back into the receiver shift register input. - The four modem control inputs (CTS, DSR, DCD, and RI) are disconnected. - The four modem control outputs (DTR, RTS, OUT1, and OUT2) are internally connected to the four modem control inputs. - The four modem control outputs are forced to their inactive (high) states.

 In the diagnostic mode, data that is transmitted is immediately received.
 This allows the processor to verify the transmit and receive data paths to the ACE.
 The receiver and transmitter interrupts are fully operational.
-The modem control interrupts are also operational but the modem control interrupt's sources are now the lower four bits of the MCR instead of the four modem control inputs.
-All interrupts are still controlled by the IER modem status register (MSR)
+The modem control interrupts are also operational, but the modem control interrupt's sources are now the lower four bits of the MCR instead of the four modem control inputs.
+All interrupts are still controlled by the IER.

-● Bit 5 - 7: These bits are permanently cleared.
+■ Bits 5 - 7: These bits are permanently cleared.